nnodim/simple_shell/README.md

-Readme for the simple shell pdrfjct
+Readme for the simple shell pddrfjct